 - Increased elementary and secondary school enrollment

-Speech-language pathologist jobs are dynamic and varied, as these professionals work in a variety of roles and settings, with many different population groups, and people of all ages.
-Perhaps the most unique characteristic of the speech-language pathology profession is the wide variety of settings in which speech therapy is applied and the many people and patient populations that benefit from it.
+Speech-language pathology jobs are dynamic and varied, as these professionals work in a variety of roles and settings with many different population groups and people of all ages.
+Perhaps the most unique characteristic of the speech-language pathology profession is the wide variety of settings in which speech therapy is applied, as well as the many people and patient populations that benefit from it.

-Thanks to the evolving nature of therapeutic technology, assessment and intervention methods and procedures, and an increased emphasis on prevention, the demand for this personally rewarding and intellectually stimulating profession continues to increase.
+Thanks to the evolving nature of therapeutic technology, assessment, intervention methods and procedures, and an increased emphasis on prevention, the demand for this personally rewarding and intellectually stimulating profession continues to increase.

 Speech Pathology Graduate Programs by State

 - New York

 Types of Speech-Language Pathology Jobs

 Speech-language pathologists focus on a range of human communication and swallowing disorders for people of all ages, from pediatrics to geriatrics.
 Their broad scope of practice encompasses the prevention, assessment, habilitation/rehabilitation, enhancements, and the scientific investigation of communication and swallowing.
 A few examples of speech pathology careers include: